Waiting Period After Bankruptcy for a Conventional Loan

 Those who are self-employed, an independent contractor or sole proprietor were also eligible to apply for a PPP loan.
 Any portion of the PPP loan that wasn’t forgiven was subject to a loan term of 10 years, with a maximum rate of 4%.

-Conditions for loan forgiveness
+Conditions for Loan Forgiveness

 In order for small businesses to receive loan forgiveness under the PPP program, there were a number of requirements they had to meet.
 Only 40% of the funds could be used for non-payroll expenses, while the rest had to be used to maintain payroll.